AIQM1

 pip install torchani

 Visit https://aiqm.github.io/torchani/ for more info.
-The latest version of TorchANI used when writing this tutorial is v2.2, you can install this version by pip install torchani==2.2 if there are any problems when running with the newest version of TorchANI.
+The latest version of TorchANI used when writing this tutorial is v2.2, you can install this version by pip install torchani==2.2 if there have problem when running with the newest verison of TorchANI.
 The CUDA extension for AEV calculation is not supported for the NN part of AIQM1 now.

 dftd4